the-suri-project/suri-docs-old/docs/en/faqs.md

 <FaqBox title="Why don't we use SNS?">

-The [Solana Name Service][SNS] (SNS) is a great project but it is extremely simple in its concepts and at the same time very messy to use.
-We want to provide a better experience for the users, that's the reason of building a new Solana program for **Suri**.
+The [Solana Name Service][SNS] (SNS) is a great project but it is extremely simple in its concept and at the same time very messy to use.
+We want to provide a better experience for the users, that's the reason behind building a new Solana program for **Suri**.

 </FaqBox>